chronicleworks/chronicle/docs/docs/domain_modelling.md

 The initial question that forms the basis of all research, informing guidance via research.

+Has attributes:

+* CmdId
+* Content

 #### Evidence

 A reference to evidence gathered from a search engine.

+Has attributes:

+* SearchParameters
+* Reference

 #### Guidance

 The source text of a document, either in the process of authoring or potentially published.

+Has attributes:
+* Title
+* Revision

 #### PublishedGuidance

 A published guidance document, containing a digital signature of the released PDF.

+Has no attributes.

 ### Activities